Linear Functions to the Extended Reals: Proper scoring rules

 To show $S$ is proper: Immediately, the function $S_p(q) = g(p) + f_p(q-p)$ is an extended expected score of $S$ (Definition \ref{def:ext-exp-score}).
 It is an affine extended function supporting $g$ at $p$.
-So $S_q(q) \geq S_p(q)$ for all $p \neq q$, so $S$ is proper by definition, completing \emph{(b)}.
+So $S_q(q) \geq S_p(q)$ for all $p \neq q$, so $S$ is proper by definition, completing \emph{(a)}.
 Furthermore, if $g$ is strictly convex on $\Delta_{\Y}$, then (for any choices of subgradients) each resulting $S_p$ must support $g$ at only one point in $\Delta_{\Y}$ by Lemma \ref{lemma:strict-subgrad}, so $S_q(q) > S_p(q)$ for all $p \neq q$ and $S$ is strictly proper.
-This proves \emph{(c)}.
+This proves \emph{(b)}.